louisponet/Overseer.jl/README.md

 pop!(m[Spring], e2)
 ```

-For more examples please have a look for now in [Glimpse.jl](https://github.com/louisponet/Glimpse.jl).
+For more examples please have a look for now at the [Documentation](https://louisponet.github.io/Overseer.jl/stable/).

 ## Implementation
-The implementation is heavily inspired by [EnTT](https://github.com/skypjack/entt), using slightly modified [SparseIntSets](https://juliacollections.github.io/DataStructures.jl/latest/sparse_int_set/#DataStructures.SparseIntSet-1) to track which entities hold which components.
+The implementation was originally inspired by [EnTT](https://github.com/skypjack/entt), using slightly modified [SparseIntSets](https://juliacollections.github.io/DataStructures.jl/latest/sparse_int_set/#DataStructures.SparseIntSet-1) to track which entities hold which components.